 5. Moving expenses

 While most taxpayers lost the ability to deduct moving expenses beginning in 2018, one main group of people who can still claim their moving expenses to the IRS.
 Who are they?
 Military personnel.
 If you’re an active duty military member who is relocating, you can still deduct these expenses —if you don’t receive reimbursement from the government for the move.

-Also, as long as the move is permanent —and your relocation was ordered by the military — you don’t have to pay tax on qualified moving expense reimbursements.
-So start getting those receipts out now – because you can claim travel and lodging expenses for you and your family, moving household goods, and the costs for shipping your cars and your beloved pets!
+Also, as long as the move is permanent — and your relocation was ordered by the military — you don’t have to pay tax on qualified moving expense reimbursements.
+So start getting those receipts out now – because you can claim the costs of travel and lodging for you and your family, moving household goods, and shipping your cars and your beloved pets!
 And that’s good news for the men and women we thank for bravely serving our country.

 In honor of our nation's military personnel, all enlisted active duty and reserve military can file free federal and state taxes with TurboTax Online using the TurboTax Military Discount.
 The #1 best-selling tax software, TurboTax easily handles military tax situations including:

 - Military and civilian income—including combat pay, BAS and BAH